Use this SleepFoundation.org link for the most current discount on ResMed products

 The ResMed AirMini’s HumidX offers the same humidifying benefits as standard CPAP machines, such as preventing a sore throat or dry nose, but doesn’t require water.
 As such, there’s no need for additional parts.
 Vented air is achieved by attaching a quarter-sized piece of material to the mask’s tubing.
 ResMed HumidX cartridges should be replaced every 30 days and are only compatible with the N20 nasal mask and P10 nasal pillow mask.

-The ResMed AirMini app enables you to track your sleep data and monitor up to 30 days worth of data.
+The ResMed AirMini app allows you to track your sleep data and monitor up to 30 days worth of data.
 The app also detects mask leaks, helping to ensure that you stay CPAP-compliant.

-Use this SleepFoundation.org link for the most current discount on HDM products
+Use this SleepFoundation.org link for the most current discount on Somnetics products

 When shopping for a travel CPAP machine, it’s important to look for a model that offers the same therapeutic benefits as your standard device.
 You’ll want to make sure that the machine is small and light enough to be portable, and if you travel by air, is FAA-compliant.

 Your travel CPAP machine should have integrated or stand-alone power options, and support both U.S. and international power outlets if needed.
-Decibel range is another key factor to consider, as the lower the number, the quieter the machine will be, decreasing the odds of bothering you or your travel partner.
+Decibel range is another key factor to consider, as the lower the number, the quieter the machine will be, decreasing the odds of bothering you or any travel partners.

 In order to help ensure that your CPAP therapy while on-the-go is fully compliant and beneficial, there are a number of factors to pay attention to when shopping for your travel CPAP machine.
 Your unique sleeping habits and health profile, as well as your doctor’s recommendations, will also determine the best fit.
 Some important considerations are climate control, pressure range, ramp options, sound level, and data tracking.
 We’ll explore these areas and other important factors so you can make an informed decision.